mdshw5/fastqp/README.md

 fastqp
 ======

-simple NGS read quality assessment using Python
+Simple FASTQ and SAM read quality assessment and plotting using Python.

 Requirements
 ------------